top of page

 Militia Long Service Medal

-All these medals had various and differing regulations for their award and the desire to standardise an award was a very high driver to issue a single , The Efficiency Medal.
+All these medals had various and differing regulations for their award and the desire to standardise an award was a very high driver to issue The Efficiency Medal.
+For further information, see the Genealogy of the Efficiency Medal.

 The Militia scroll was for members of the Supplementary Reserve, men with various skills from their professional lives that were immediately transferable to the Army in times of war or emergency, this award continued until 1952 when the Supplementary Reserve was replaced by the Army Emergency Reserve creating an Efficiency medal with a scroll bearing the same name and a new ribbon, this continued to be awarded until the creation of the T. & A.V.R.